 B-25J-10-NC SN 43-28204 "Pacific Princess"

 The B-25J-10-NC SN 43-28204 now flying as "Pacific Princess" was completed on June 12, 1944 and delivered on June 15, 1944.
+She was first test flown by North American test pilot Eddie Fisher on May 31, 1944.
+She was flown twice on June 1, 1944 by North American test pilots Eddie Fisher and then Wink Cantrell.
 Her first assignment was to Kissimee, Florida for aerial gunnery training.
 She remained in Florida until well after the war attached to the Orlando Field administrative unit.
 In 1949, she was transferred to the 4th Air Force Headquarters at Robins Field, Georgia.
 By March of 1950, she was being used as a proficiency aircraft for the medical staff at the USAF Medical School at Brooks Field, Texas.
 In early August of 1950, she took off VFR from Fairfax Field in Kansas City, Kansas.
 Upon arrival at Sherman Field, they encountered difficulties with the landing gear.
 They chose to divert to the Olathe Naval Air Station at New Century, Kansas.
 A Navy F8F was dispatched to investigate.
 The left main gear and nose gear were only about half way down, and the bomb bay doors were partially open.
 After all procedures to correct the situation were exhausted, the B-25 pilot made a normal traffic pattern and approach on runway 13.
 The B-25 touched down at a reduced speed.
 The gear failed and the B-25 came to a stop just off the right side of the runway.
 She would later be lifted and her gear lowered and locked into position.
 From there she was towed off the runway.
 A failed hydraulic line was found upon inspection.
 She would spend the next several months at the Olathe Naval Air Station while repairs were made.
 She was modified to a TB-25N in December of 1953.
 The last reported assignment was to Hamilton Field.
 The following summary of assignments are listed on her record card:

 |06/20/1944||Kissimee, FL||901 Base Unit|